jordibisbal/maybe-php/README.md

 ## Either

-Is a supercharged version on the either monad from functional programing.
+Is a supercharged version on the Either from functional programing, it provides functionality present in such languages along some extra to solve some common use cases in php.

 Some literature about, google for more: